jon-jacky/Piety/editors/buffer.md

 calling the standard Python *print* function, with the *file=...* optional argument pointing to the buffer.

-The *buffer* module defines an *update* function which can optionally be reassigned to a callable that may be used to update a display whenever buffer contents change.
-The default definition of this function does nothing (has an empty body), so the *buffer* module can be used by programs like *ed.py* that do not use a display.
+*Buffer* objects can optionally show their contents on the display, by calling functions in the *frame* module.
+By default, this is not enabled, so these buffers can be used by programs like *ed.py* that do not use a display.

-Revised Aug 2017
+Revised Feb 2020